A New Objective Definition of Quantum Entanglement as Potential Coding of Intensive and Effective Relations: The Anschaulich Content of Quantum Entanglement

 U.S. football and baseball are much more strict regarding the possibilities of creation.
-The space for the unknown action is much more restricted by the structure of the game.
+The space for the unknown action is much more restricted by the structure of the games themselves.
 In U.S. football the {\it definite potential coding} of possible moves has a much more important role than in football.
 In this case the strategy in each situation becomes of outmost importance.
-This is because U.S. football is a discrete set of situations.
-In each situation, the trainer must choose only one between a set of already prepared possible actions.
+This is because U.S. football is not as continuous as football; it is instead a discrete set of very short specific situations.
+In each situation, depending on the whole context of the game, the trainer must choose only one between a set of already prepared possible actions.
 An action is performed and then a new action is required.
 There is no continuity in the game and the trainer has to become a strategic leader.
 In this case, the U.S. football player is more a soldier following orders than an artist creating a movement.

 When we go to see a football match, we see how the entanglement encapsulated in potential correlations is actualized during the game.
 There is nothing spooky about this.
 As there should be nothing spooky about QM.
 The potential realm comprises the relations between intensive powers.
 Potential reality cannot be encapsulated in terms of classical notions.
 Immanent intensive powers are simply not space-time existents.
-To end, we might say that against the expectations of Einstein, what is going on cannot be thought within the classical space-time representation; but against the expectations of Bohr, QM can be explained with non-classical concepts in a truly objective manner.
+To end, we might say that against the expectations of Einstein, what is going on cannot be thought within the classical space-time representation; but against Bohrian prohibitions, QM can be explained with non-classical concepts in a truly objective manner.